Skip to content

 Methodology

 This calculator models the cumulative cost of investment fees by computing two separate growth projections and measuring the difference between them.
-The portfolio value grows annually at the stated return rate, compounded year-on-year.
-In the first scenario, growth proceeds unimpeded.
-In the second, the expense ratio is deducted each year from the portfolio value before applying that year's return.
-The fee drag is the shortfall—the final value without fees minus the final value with fees applied.
-The model assumes a constant annual return and expense ratio throughout the period, applies fees consistently each year, and does not account for additional contributions, withdrawals, tax effects, or timing variations in market performance.
+In the first scenario, the portfolio compounds each year at the full gross return.
+In the second, the annual expense ratio is subtracted from that gross return, so the portfolio compounds at the lower net rate — for example, a 7% return minus a 1% fee compounds at 6% each year.
+The fee drag is the shortfall: the final value at the gross return minus the final value at the net-of-fee return.
+The model assumes a constant annual return and expense ratio throughout the period and does not account for additional contributions, withdrawals, tax effects, or timing variations in market performance.

 Frequently Asked Questions